Interview and pictures by Arto Lehtinen and Marko Syrjala

-Mille : You can look at the previous history of the band, just recently with the band.
-There has been some producers that we worked with twice.
-Especially Andy Sneap and now Jens.
-There is no reason for us, not to work with Jens because he’s great.
+Mille: You can look at the previous history of the band, just recently with the band.
+There have been some producers that we worked with twice—especially Andy Sneap and now Jens.
+There is no reason for us not to work with Jens because he’s great.

-Mille : Yeah, yeah.
+Mille: Yeah, yeah.
 It’s called Fascination.
 It’s still called Fascination Street, but it’s a different location.
-So there wasn’t any reason for us not to work with Jens again, because we worked great in the last time and we kind of got something more out of this time I would say.
+So there wasn’t any reason for us not to work with Jens again because we worked great the last time and we kind of got something more out of this time, I would say.

-Sami : Yeah, yeah.
+Sami: Yeah, yeah.
 Absolutely.
-He’s a creative guy and he puts a lot of input in the songs, and he’s very, very… He feels like very strongly about his responsibility also.
+He’s a creative guy, and he puts a lot of input in the songs, and he’s very, very… He feels very strongly about his responsibility also.
 So do we, but if we have one more person who feels that.
 It helps.

-Mille : It helps a lot, it helps a lot.
-A producer is very important, but if you listen to the demo tapes.
+Mille: It helps a lot; it helps a lot.
+A producer is significant, but if you listen to the demo tapes.
 They are almost there.
 But the last 10% or 15% or whatever.
 The difference is essential.
 It makes the song a lot stronger.
 So it is definitely to me, I would not want to work without a producer.
-A lot of bands think they can do it and some even can, I guess.
-But for us maybe it’s not… I never saw it as a good idea, because when you get somebody there like Jens.
-Who is very like strict and sometimes has an opinion.
-It might not reflect or be the same opinion as… He makes us think, makes you over think.
-Not over think, but revisit idea again and maybe question it in a good way.
+A lot of bands think they can do it, and some even can, I guess.
+But for us, maybe it’s not… I never saw it as a good idea, because when you get somebody there like Jens.
+Who is very strict and sometimes has an opinion.
+It might not reflect or be the same opinion as… He makes us think, makes us overthink.
+Not overthink, but revisit the idea again and maybe question it in a good way.

-So, he kind kicked you in the ass to work harder?
+So, he kind of kicked you in the ass to work harder?

 Sami: But he would edit some parts.

 Mille: I don’t know.
-They are both great, they are both amazing producers.
-But I think Andy was more focused on different things or maybe… He has a hand in all.
+They are both great; they are both fantastic producers.
+But I think Andy was more focused on different things, or maybe… He has a hand in all.

 Mille: Yeah, yeah.
 Just different personalities.
 I think that’s…

-Sami : A little bit different ways of working also and Jens wants to achieve the performance of the… Live performance feeling much more good and Jens doesn’t copy paste “Laughs”
+Sami: A little bit different ways of working also, and Jens wants to achieve the performance of the… Live performance feeling much better, and Jens doesn’t copy-paste “Laughs.”

-Mille: No, no. I doesn’t think he does it either.
+Mille: No, no. I don’t think he does it either.
 No. It’s just two different personalities, but both like equally good producers.

 Mille: Yeah, we had to work more.
 It was Moses Schneider, the guy that did HORDES OF CHAOS.
-To me it was a good production, it was a great production.
+To me, it was a good production; it was a great production.
 But there were some things that because of the way we produced HORDES OF CHAOS, they got lost along the way.
 For example, guitar tone.
-Because when you have a guitar tone that’s recorded at the same time as drums, you would never get the same tone.
-You get a good guitar tone maybe, but you don’t get the same precise…
+Because when you have a guitar tone recorded simultaneously as drums, you would never get the same style.
+You get a good guitar tone, maybe, but you don’t get the exact precise…

-Mille : Yeah, yeah.
+Mille: Yeah, yeah.
 Absolutely, absolutely.
-So it was a different… It was more like a recording in the old, almost like Beatles record.
-You know what I mean?
-Like very old school.
+So it was different.
+It was more like a recording in the old, almost like Beatles record.
+Do you know what I mean?
+It’s like the old school.

-Sami : Yeah, yeah.
+Sami: Yeah, yeah.
 We had to rewind.
 It took a long time.
-“Wait a second, we got to rewind”.
+“Wait for a second.
+We got to rewind”.